You can create these controller objects using the Kubernetes API or by using

 - You can use Cloud Shell to inspect, edit, and delete any object.

 When you deploy a workload using any of the methods previously described, GKE adds a configuration file to your cluster that represents the object.

 Inspecting live configurations

 To inspect the live configuration of a deployed object, perform the following steps:

-Visit the Google Kubernetes Engine Workloads menu in GCP Console.
+Visit the Google Kubernetes Engine Workloads menu in Cloud Console.

 Select the desired workload.